-All prices quoted on our Website are in Singapore Dollars and exclusive of applicable Goods and Service Tax (“GST”).
+All prices quoted on our Website are in Singapore Dollars and inclusive of applicable Goods and Service Tax (“GST”).
 This way, you can easily compare our prices with those from SP Group or other electricity retailers.
-You can toggle the GST on by clicking on the GST checkbox that's next to the Price Plans.
-All prices are shown exclusive of GST during the switching process.
+You can toggle the GST on/off by clicking on the GST checkbox that's next to the Price Plans.
+All prices are shown inclusive of GST during the switching process.

 How does Fixed Ohm work?

 It’s a Price Plan that guarantees you a fixed electricity rate (cents/kWh) throughout a fixed Supply Term.
 Your monthly electricity bill will be your electricity usage multiplied by your contracted fixed price during the Supply Term.
 Should you decide to terminate your Agreement before your Supply End Date, there will be a charge an Early Termination Fee.